reedhaw/apitestkithelper/README.md

 [Try it here on GitHub Pages](https://reedhaw.github.io/apitestkithelper/)

 > Works fully offline – just save the page if needed!
+WHMIS symbols may not display correctly if run with no internet access while downloaded.

 ## Usage